sinipelto/ipupdater-cpp/README.md

-# ipupdater-cpp
+# Dynamic IP Updater (C++ version)
-C++ Implementation of the ip-updater tool.
-Necessary for native implementation of updater as a executable binary.
+C++ Implementation of the ip updater tool.
+Necessary for native implementation of updater as a executable binary (no script).

 See the bash version for more details: https://github.com/Sinipelto/godaddy-ipupdater.